Hypnus1803/ginga-sunpy/README.md

 ginga-sunpy
 ===========

-Plugins and routines for Ginga to enable the use of solar data
+Plugins and routines for [Ginga](http://ejeschke.github.io/ginga/) to enable the use of solar data

 Installation
 ------------

-1) Clone this repository
+1. First install [Ginga](http://ejeschke.github.io/ginga/) if you don't have it already.

+2. Download the code (or clone this repo).

+3. To install
+  1. For general use, from the ginga-sunpy directory run `python setup.py install`.
-2) From the home directory run `python setup.py develop`.
-You may need to do it as sudo.
+  2. For developers, from the ginga-sunpy directory run `python setup.py develop`.

-3) Run `ginga-sunpy` from your command-line and Ginga will open with the SunPy Database plugin open
+4. Run `ginga-sunpy` from your command-line and Ginga will open with the SunPy plugin running.

-Note: Please get-rid of SunPy.py file from the .ginga/plugins folder if there (delete or remane it)

 Documentation
 -------------